Randomdistro/Spatial_Displacement_Theory/SDT/Papers/SDT_Foundation/Part_I_Axioms_and_Core_Equations/Phase_14_Thermodynamic_and_Radiative_Transitions.md

 # Phase 14

-Phase 10 — Thermodynamic & Radiative Transitions in SDT:
+Thermodynamic & Radiative Transitions in SDT:
 Temperature as RMS spation displacement; radiation as tether collapse pulses and walk it through the 8 sections.
 ________________________________________